Primal-dual stochastic gradient method for convex programs with many functional constraints: Introduction

-\textbf{Deterministic primal-dual first-order method.} Another related method is the deterministic primal-dual first-order algorithm \cite{xu2017-1st-method-alm}, which is also based on the augmented Lagrangian function of \eqref{eq:ccp}.
-Different from Algorithm \ref{alg:pd-sg}, the method in \cite{xu2017-1st-method-alm} assumes differentiability of $f_j$'s, and it requires exact gradient of $f_0$ and uses all $f_j,\, j=1,\ldots, m$ to update $\vx$ and $\vz$.
-Hence, if exact gradient of $f_0$ is not available or very expensive to compute, or if $m$ is extremely big, the deterministic method is either inapplicable or inefficient.
-Similarly, the deterministic first-order methods in \cite{yu2016primal, yu2017primal-composite} are also very expensive or do not apply for the stochastic program with many constraints.
+\textbf{Deterministic primal-dual first-order method.} Other related methods are the deterministic primal-dual first-order algorithms in the author's previous works \cite{xu2017-1st-method-alm, xu2017ialm}. { Although \cite{xu2017-1st-method-alm, xu2017ialm} also use the classic augmented Lagrangian function, their algorithm design and targeted applications are fundamentally different from those in this paper.} The methods in \cite{xu2017-1st-method-alm, xu2017ialm} assumes differentiability of $f_j$'s, and it requires exact gradient of $f_0$ and uses all $f_j,\, j=1,\ldots, M$ to update $\vx$ and $\vz$.
+Hence, if exact gradient of $f_0$ is not available or very expensive to compute, or if $M$ is extremely big, the deterministic methods are either inapplicable or inefficient. { In addition, the update to $\vx$ and $\vz$ in Algorithm \ref{alg:pd-sg} is Jacobi-type while \cite{xu2017-1st-method-alm, xu2017ialm} and all existing works about deterministic augmented Lagrangian method update the primal and dual variables in a Gauss-Seidel manner.
+Furthermore, due to the stochasticity, the analysis of this paper is fundamentally different and more complicated than that in \cite{xu2017-1st-method-alm, xu2017ialm}.} Similarly, the deterministic first-order methods in \cite{yu2016primal, yu2017primal-composite, lin2018level-set} are also very expensive or do not apply for the stochastic program with many constraints.

-Besides the above primal-dual type methods, in the literature there are also purely primal methods that can also be applied to \eqref{eq:ccp} such as the penalty method with stochastic approximation \cite{lan2016algorithms-exp-cont} and the cooperative stochastic approximation method \cite{wang2017penalty}.
-We do not expand our discussion on all these methods but refer the interested readers to those papers and the references therein.
+Besides the above reviewed methods, in the literature there are also other methods that can be applied to \eqref{eq:ccp} such as the penalty method with stochastic approximation \cite{lan2016algorithms-exp-cont}.
+Exhausting all the existing methods is impossible.
+We refer the interested readers to the papers above and the references therein.